olefriis/simplepvr/README.md

 What?
 =====
-A really, really simple PVR (Personal Video Recorder) system which only supports the HDHomeRun network tuners.
+A really, really simple PVR (Personal Video Recorder) system which only supports the [HDHomeRun network tuners](http://www.silicondust.com/).
+It's written in Ruby and is highly hackable.
+If you don't want to hack it, but just want a solid PVR system, no worries: It's dead-simple to use.

 Why?
 ====